Sharpham Bird Walk: Marsh & Estuary

 Clues to the birds' identities will be given by bird expert Mike Langman.

 Says Mike: "All sorts of birds use the Dart estuary to rest and feed.
 Early September is a great time to see anything from Little Egret families with their young recently flown the nest, and fast-growing Shelduck chicks shovelling through the mud to find tiny snails to eat."

 Another speciality of Sharpham is its bats which should be emerging from their daytime roosts as it gets dark.

 This day is for you if you are:

-- An adult or child of any age and experience who are looking to discover more about birds
+- An adult or child (min 7 years old) with any experience who are looking to discover more about birds

 - Interested in learning more about the natural world